Workshop Program

 Session: SDN, Routing and Peering

-Composition of SDN applications: Options/challenges for real implementations.
-Full Paper
+Composition of SDN applications: Options/challenges for real implementations

-Towards Securing Internet eXchange Points Against Curious onlooKers.
-Short Paper
+Towards Securing Internet eXchange Points Against Curious onlookers

 Marco Chiesa (Université catholique de Louvain), Daniel Demmler (Technische Universität Darmstadt), Marco Canini (Université catholique de Louvain), Michael Schapira (Hebrew University of Jerusalem), and Thomas Schneider (Technische Universität Darmstadt).